- The Shadow Party’s grassroots get-out-the-vote network

 On August 16, 2004, Business Week reported that three Shadow Party groups — ACT, the Media Fund, and MoveOn.org — had together spent $85 million on get-out-the-vote drives, compared to only $33 million on anti-Bush advertising.

-On June 23, 2004, the Associated Press revealed that an undetermined number of ACT’s fulltime canvassers were felons who had been convicted for crimes ranging from drug dealing to burglary, assault, and sex offenses.
+On June 23, 2004, the Associated Press revealed that an undetermined number of ACT’s full-time canvassers were felons who had been convicted of crimes ranging from drug dealing to burglary, assault, and sex offenses.

 ACT used intrusive, high-pressure tactics to register and mobilize these voters, both by phone and by door-to-door canvassing.
 Not only did its canvassers register voters, but they compiled extensive personal dossiers on the latter — including such private information as their driver’s license numbers and Social Security numbers — information that could later be retrieved on demand via the canvassers’ hand-held Palm Pilots.

 Follow-up was key to ACT’s get-out-the-vote strategy in 2004.
-According to the organization’s website, its canvassers extracted firm “promises” from individual voters, and then followed up to make sure that “promises are kept.”
+According to the organization’s website, its canvassers extracted firm “promises” from individual voters, and then followed up to make sure that “promises [were] kept.”

 To ACT’s great disappointment, however, George W. Bush defeated Democrat John Kerry in the 2004 presidential election.
 In a January 11, 2005 column in The Almanac of American Politics, political analyst Charlie Cook credited ACT with having brought Democrats to the brink of success: